Stellera: Taxonomy

 The genus Stellera was first described by Carl Linnaeus in 1753.
 He recognized two species: Stellera passerina (now placed in the genus Thymelaea as T. passerina) and Stellera chamaejasme.
 The generic name Stellera (not to be confused with the entirely unrelated Stellaria) commemorates Georg Wilhelm Steller (Stöller), while the specific epithet chamaejasme is a rendering into botanical Latin orthography of the Greek χαμαί khamai "(down) on the ground" and ιασμε iasme "jasmine".
 The name in its entirety thus means "Steller's plant that resembles a kind of jasmine (that creeps) on the ground".
 The flower of Stellera chamaejasme is fragrant like that of jasmine and also has a wine-red exterior, like that of certain species of jasmine, e.g. common jasmine Jasminum officinale and the Chinese species Jasminum polyanthum.
 Unlike jasmine, however, Stellera is a herbaceous plant, not a woody one, and its stems do not twine.

 Many species names were later created in the genus, but all are now usually considered synonyms of other species, including S. chamaejasme, although the Flora of China states that there are 10 to 12 species.

 Studies in 2002 and 2009, based on chloroplast DNA, placed Stellera in a small group of related genera, either as sister to Wikstroemia or embedded within it; however for most genera only one species was included.

 Distribution and habitat

-Stellera chamaejasme is native to northern and western China, Tibet, the Himalayas (Nepal, Bhutan), the state of Uttar Pradesh in north India, Russia and Mongolia.
+Stellera chamaejasme is native to northern and western Tibet, the Himalayas (Nepal, Bhutan), the state of Uttar Pradesh in north India, Russia and Mongolia.
 In China, it is found on sunny dry slopes and sandy places between 2600 and 4200 m.